EvanSimpson/esp-remote/README.md

 | G2 | IO 18 |
 | G3 | IO 5 |

+## GATT attributes
+There is one GATT service with the UUID `CFFBCCBA-E23B-4E6C-B5D8-73D97BFF0000`, and that service has one characteristic with the UUID `CFFBCCBA-E23B-4E6C-B5D8-73D97BFF1000`.

 For help getting the ESP32 Thing set up, see the getting started guide [here](https://github.com/tessel/reach-wg/tree/master/firmware-esp32).